sing2536/prompt-sync/README.md

 # PromptSync

-A Chrome extension that allows you to ask ChatGPT and Bard with one single prompt!
+A Chrome extension that allows you to ask ChatGPT and Bard AI with one single prompt!

 Find it on [Chrome web store.](https://chrome.google.com/webstore/detail/promptsync/inidphchdjjbmjlacjlkjlopllbidljk?hl)